2017 Tennessee Volunteers football team: Vanderbilt

 In a game that saw Tennessee lose eight games and go winless in conference play for the first time in school history, Vanderbilt dominated in total yardage 529–238.
 Tennessee stayed in the game through three quarters, only trailing 21–17.
 However, Vanderbilt scored three touchdowns in the fourth quarter to pull away.
-The victory marked Vanderbilt's fourth in six games over the Volunteers, a mark that had not been seen in the rival since 1922–1929.
+The victory marked Vanderbilt's fourth in six games over the Volunteers, a mark that had not been seen in the rivalry since 1922–1929.